cathyyz/cathyyz.github.io/_projects/3_project.md

 <div class="echo-vision-text" markdown="1">

 Following the Cymatics exhibition, I conducted a survey on social media platforms targeting hearing-impaired individuals and their families, asking them about the difficulties they want the most help with in their daily lives.
 An overwhelming majority of participants reported that the inability to determine the direction of sounds greatly bothered them in their daily lives.

-And this wasn't just an inconvenience as well, it posed real safety risks.
-Critical alerts like fire alarms, doorbells, car horns, or someone calling for attention all require not just detection, but directional awareness to respond appropriately.
+This goes beyond mere inconvenience as it fundamentally affects their sense of control over their living environment.
+Not being able to locate a car horn while crossing the street, or know which direction a call for attention is coming from, creates persistent anxiety in daily navigation.
+While some assistive devices on the market do offer directional audio features, they often come with high price points, putting them out of reach for many who need them most.

 </div>

 <div class="echo-goal-box" markdown="1">

-**The Goal:** Design a compact desktop device that not only identifies specific critical sounds but also instantly indicates their angle of arrival (AoA) through intuitive visual cues.
+**The Goal:** Design a compact, accessible desktop device that identifies critical sounds and instantly indicates their direction through intuitive visual cues while also allowing users to experience the beauty of sound itself, provide a calming, aesthetic presence that helps reduce the stress associated with auditory uncertainty.

 </div>